 Once Falcon Fast-Track candidates complete their undergraduate degree program, they need to consider how they will pay the cost of enrolling in the Graduate School.
 When thinking about how to pay for your graduate education you need to consider your options such as need-based aid and merit-based aid.

-Financial assistance given to an undergraduate student will end upon undergraduate graduation.
-Undergraduate scholarships do not “carry over” to the graduate school, even if the student attained their bachelor’s degree in fewer than eight semesters.
-Graduate financial aid policies go into effect once a student completes their BA/BS degree, and the student enrolls in a graduate program.
+Financial assistance given to an undergraduate student will end upon completion of their undergraduate program.
+Undergraduate scholarships do not “carry over” to the graduate school, even if the student obtained their bachelor’s degree in fewer than eight semesters.
+Graduate financial aid policies go into effect once a student completes their BA/BS degree and the student enrolls in a graduate program.